langchain-ai/langgraph/docs/docs/cloud/tutorials/managed.md

 LANGCHAIN_TRACING_V2=true
 ```

-- The `requirements.txt` file lists python package dependencies for your project (along with the associated versions if neccesary).
+- The `requirements.txt` file lists python package dependencies for your project (along with the associated versions if necessary).
 In our example the file looks like this:

     ```
     langgraph